GlycoRNA

 GlycoRNAs are small non-coding RNAs with sialylated glycans.

 Glycans mediate inter- and intramolecular interactions by adding polysaccharide chains onto lipids and proteins.
 Similar to these other macromolecules, RNAs can undergo sialylation and bear glycan structures.
 Some examples include small nuclear (sn) RNAs, ribosomal (r) RNAs, small nucleolar (sno) RNAs, transfer (t) RNAs, and Y RNAs - the latter of which comprise the greatest percentage of glycosylated RNA species.

 Found primarily on the cell surface, these glycoRNAs can participate in the immune system and cell-to-cell communication.

 History of discovery

-GlycoRNAs were discovered in May 2021 by a Stanford University research team led by Chemical Biologist Dr. Carolyn Bertozzi.
-The discovery came from an experiment where Post-doc Ryan Flynn used a metabolic tagging technique to label precursor sugars of glycan.
+GlycoRNAs were discovered in May 2021 by a Stanford University research team led by chemical biologist Carolyn Bertozzi.
+The discovery came from an experiment where post-doc Ryan Flynn used a metabolic tagging technique to label precursor sugars of glycan.
 What he discovered in the process was glycosylated, cell membrane-bound RNA.

 Until now, lipids and proteins were the only kinds of similarly sugar-decorated macromolecules previously understood by science.
 Although glycoRNAs are not rare, it was understood that their discovery happened only relatively recently, as their presence defied accepted principles of well-established cellular biology.